-What is the the Youth Council?
+What is the Youth Council?

 About Youth Council

-The Youth Council was started in 2013 with a goal of expanding the Discovery Center’s programs, exhibits, and outreach opportunities and to better engage teens and tweens in the community.
+The Youth Council was started in 2013 with a goal of expanding the Discovery Center’s programs, exhibits, and outreach opportunities and to better engage teens in the community.
 After completing extensive evaluations of the Discovery Center and analyzing the feedback, the Youth Council began making recommendations to the Board of Directors that centered on visitor-driven updates to exhibits and allowed for the development of a dedicated space for older youth.

 Benefits of joining